Earl Cameron

 Read more "Habari Gani?: Nia"Day 4 of 7 of Kwanzaa Ujamaa (oo-jah-MAH-ah) Meaning: Cooperative Economics Supporting and uplifting Black-owned businesses.
 Reflection: Where are you circulating your dollars?
 Honor the principles.
 Pass them on.
 Follow @BlackHistoryEveryday because Black history lives every day.

-Read more "Habari Gani?: Ujima"
+Read more "Habari Gani?
+Ujamaa"